VictorMiguel37/VictorMiguel37/README.md

 - 👋 Hi, I’m @VictorMiguel37.
 - 👀 I’m interested in new languages.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning Web Dev.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me VictorMiguelAL37@gmail.com.